310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Okay.
-A confused Kaoru is also cute… But the usual Kaoru is more charming~♪
+okay. a confused kaoru is also cute… but the usual kaoru is more charming~♪
 {% endbubble %}

 {% bubble Kaoru %}